-In addition to the amount of State Aid budgeted by the District in its 2019-20 fiscal year, the State is expected to make payments of STAR aid representing tax savings provided by school districts to their taxpayers under the STAR (see "TAX INFORMATION - STAR-School Tax Exemption") Program.
+In addition to the amount of State Aid budgeted by the District in its 2020-21 and 2021-22 fiscal years, the State is expected to make payments of STAR aid representing tax savings provided by school districts to their taxpayers under the STAR (see "TAX INFORMATION - STAR-School Tax Exemption") Program.
 The District expects to receive timely receipt of STAR aid for the current fiscal year.